rohit0007ch/InstagramClone/README.md

 # 📱 InstagramClone

-An Instagram-like social media app built with **Swift** and **UIKit** — supporting user login, profile management, post sharing, and Core Data persistence.
+An Instagram-like social media app built with **Swift** and **UIKit** — supporting user login, profile management, and Core Data persistence.

 ---